Skip to content

 Step 2.
 Migrate authorisation records

 The next step is to migrate the existing long-lived (persisted) authorisations.
-Without that all refresh tokens issued to clients will become invalid and users who have their consent remembered (persisted) will need to authorise their client applications again.
+Without that all refresh tokens bound to these records will become invalid; users who have their consent remembered (persisted) will need to authorise their client applications again.
+Note that self-contained (JWT-encoded) refresh are not affected by the migration and will continue working, due to their stateless nature.

 Export all long-lived authorisations from the source Connect2id server: